auth0/docs/articles/quickstart/spa/angular/02-calling-an-api.md

 Your application will show an empty JSON object if you have not set any `user_metadata` for the logged-in user.
 To further test out this integration, head to the [Users section of the Auth0 dashboard](https://manage.auth0.com/#/users) and click on the user who is logged in.
 Update the `user_metadata` section with a value like `{ "theme": "dark" }` and click "Save".
 Refresh your Angular application and verify that it reflects the new `user_metadata`.
 :::

-Please refer to the the [Auth0 API quickstarts](https://auth0.com/docs/quickstart/backend) to learn how to integrate Auth0 with your backend platform.
+Please refer to the [Auth0 API quickstarts](https://auth0.com/docs/quickstart/backend) to learn how to integrate Auth0 with your backend platform.